nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 In this example, the developer must have configured the `list-of-procedures-provider` page provider initially in Nuxeo Studio.
 Then the "record" object inside the "context" map is used to get access to the properties of the current salesforce object, while the page providers parameters are under the "params" map.

 {{#> callout type='note' }}
-The page provider must have a `ecm:fulltext` parameter.
+The page provider must have an `ecm:fulltext` parameter.
 This is required for the full text search input field to be operational.
 {{/callout}}

-##### User object in the context
+##### User Object in the Context

-You  have acces in the context in which the mapping is exected to a User object (`context.user:`).
+You have access to the context in which the mapping is expected to a User object (`context.user:`).

 Default user object fields are:
 - Id,
 - UserName,
 - Email
 - Type